-Application form

-Section B -
+Application form Section B -

 Authorisation

-In completing the authorisation section of the form, you are allowing the Public Service Commissioner (the Commissioner), or their designated representative or agent, to undertake the following checks:
+In completing the authorisation section of the form, you are allowing Deputy Public Service Commissioner, Heather Baggott, or their designated representative or agent, to undertake the following checks:

-We may approach, in confidence, not only the referees you have named, but other people who have personal knowledge of you to gather information related to your suitability for this appointment.

-- Qualifications and credit checks are completed by an external agency on behalf of Te Kawa Mataaho, only for the preferred candidate. - Security checks by the New Zealand Security Intelligence Service are required.
+- We may approach, in confidence, not only the referees you have named, but other people who have personal knowledge of you to gather information related to your suitability for this appointment. - Pre-employment checks, including serious misconduct checks will be undertaken, on the preferred candidate. - Qualifications and credit checks are completed by an external agency on behalf of Te Kawa Mataaho, only for the preferred candidate. - Security checks by the New Zealand Security Intelligence Service are required.
 These include vetting through the New Zealand Police and the Serious Fraud Office.
-The full check is completed only for the preferred candidate. - Serious misconduct checks are part of the Workforce Assurance Model Standards.
-It is a consent-based organisation to organisation check for a serious misconduct investigation, either concluded and upheld or currently under investigation, within the last three years.

-Application form

-Section C - Criminal

-convictions

-declaration

-The information in this section is required to check whether you have any past criminal convictions or pending charges that might impact on your ability to be effective in the position.
+Application form Section C - Criminal convictions declaration The information in this section is required to check whether you have any past criminal convictions or pending charges that might impact on your ability to be effective in the position.